gnulnx/anouman/README.md

 ### Section 1:  Packaging

 This section will assume you have a django project called *example*.
-Most likely your project is not named *example* so follow along with your project by simply replacing *example* with your project's name.
+Most likely your project is not named *example* so follow along with your own project by simply replacing *example* with your project's name.

 Before you begin make sure to open a new Terminal window.